Last Updated on 28 Mar 2021 by Ginny Vail

 The Palace of Fine Arts was built for the 1915 Panama-Pacific International Exposition — A World’s Fair, which celebrated both the completion of the Panama Canal and San Francisco’s recovery from the 1906 earthquake.
 The faux Roman ruin is a very popular photo op, especially for wedding photos.

 The Golden Gate Promenade, with its splendid views of the the Golden Gate Bridge, San Francisco Bay, and city skyline, has to be one of the best walks on the planet.
 It’s an easy walk on a wide, smooth, flat surface, and it’s absolutely free.
-This is one of the great things to do with your family at Christmas as well.

 Check out our Hiking in San Francisco post when you’re ready for another San Francisco walk or hike with gorgeous scenery.
+If you would like a San Francisco city walk with food, drink, shopping, interesting sights and neighborhoods along the way, see our Barbary Coast Trail article.